The Potential Role of a Hydrogen Network in Europe: Introduction

 All investigations are conducted with a constraint that carbon dioxide emissions into the atmosphere balance out to zero over the year, disregarding other greenhouse gas emissions.
-The model can sequester up to 200 Mt\co per year, allowing it to sequester industry process emissions that have a fossil origin, such as calcination in cement manufacture, but restricting the use of negative emission technologies compared to other works. \cite{blancoPotentialHydrogen2018} In our scenarios, we also do not consider clean energy imports to Europe, thus assuming that Europe is self-sufficient in electricity and green fuels and feedstocks.
-Technology assumptions are taken widely from the Danish Energy Agency for the year 2030. \cite{DEA}
+The model can sequester up to 200 Mt\co per year, allowing it to sequester industry process emissions that have a fossil origin, such as the calcination in cement manufacturing, but restricting the use of negative emission technologies compared to other works. \cite{blancoPotentialHydrogen2018} In our scenarios, we also do not consider clean energy imports to Europe, thus assuming that Europe is self-sufficient in electricity and green fuels and feedstocks.
+We relax this constraint in \cref{sec:si:sensitivity-imports}.
+Technology assumptions are taken widely from the Danish Energy Agency for the year 2030.\cite{DEA} A sensitivity with technology assumptions for the year 2050 is presented in \cref{sec:si:sensitivity-costs}.